B1Z0N/cpp-dev-resources/C++/ABOUTcpp.md

 There are a lot of [paradigms](https://en.wikipedia.org/wiki/Programming_paradigm) of software development.
 The most wide known is [procedural](https://en.wikipedia.org/wiki/Procedural_programming), OOP, [functional](https://en.wikipedia.org/wiki/Functional_programming).
 C++ is multi-paradigm programming language, it uses [generic](https://en.wikipedia.org/wiki/Generic_programming), object-oriented, functional, procedural paradigms.

-As one bight mind of cppdev once said:
+As one big mind of cppdev once said:

 > The easiest way is to view C++ not as a single language but as a federation of related languages.
 Within a particular sublanguage, the rules tend to be simple, straightforward, and easy to remember.
 >